Learn In 10 Minutes

 Failing to work on musical integration also causes your guitar skills to become unbalanced, making you feel like a beginner in some areas, even if your other skills are very advanced.

 Note: isolating a specific problem is NOT the same as “developing musical skills in isolation”.
-The former is an effective way to practice guitar, while the latter is a recipe for frustration and slow progress.
+The former is an effective form of guitar practice, while the latter is a recipe for frustration and slow guitar playing progress.

 Most guitarists believe in the following myths:

-Myth #1: Having an effective guitar practice schedule won’t significantly help your musical progress.
+Myth #1: Having an effective guitar practice schedule won’t significantly help your guitar playing progress.
 This is false!
-From teaching thousands of students over the last 30 years (and tracking their progress over time), I found that guitarists who use highly effective practice schedules improve their playing up to 407% faster than those who don’t!
+From teaching thousands of students over the last 30 years (and tracking their guitar playing progress over time), I found that guitarists who use highly effective guitar practice schedules improve their playing up to 407% faster than those who don’t!

-Tracking your musical progress helps you identify your musical strengths and weaknesses, and tells you exactly what to work on to reach your goals fast.
+Tracking your guitar playing progress helps you identify your musical strengths and weaknesses, and tells you exactly what to work on to reach your goals fast.

-Most people don’t think that tracking their musical progress helps them progress faster.
+Most people don’t think that tracking their guitar playing progress helps them progress faster.
 They assume that one can only become better by practicing more.
-Fact is, guitar players who track their progress make on average 72% MORE progress compared to those who don’t.
-But here is the most important part... you need to consistently track EVERYTHING, not simply “how much you practice”, “what you practice” or “how fast you can play something”.
+Fact is, guitar players who track their guitar playing progress make on average 72% MORE progress compared to those who don’t.
+But here is the most important part... you need to consistently track EVERYTHING, not simply “how much you items you work on during guitar practice”, “the things you work on during guitar practice” or “how fast you can play something”.

-Check out this tool for tracking every aspect of your guitar playing and accelerate your musical progress.
+Check out this tool for tracking every aspect of your guitar playing and accelerate your guitar playing progress.

-7. Imitating You Favorite Guitar Players’ Practice Routine
+Guitar Practice Mistake #7.
+Imitating You Favorite Guitar Players’ Guitar Practice Routine

 It’s tempting to think that if you practice guitar like your favorite guitarists practice, you will end up just like them.
-This belief will most often hurt your guitar playing and slow down your progress.
+This belief will most often hurt your guitar playing and slow down your guitar playing progress.
 Fact is, your favorite players have completely different musical goals and challenges than you.
-Practice schedules that work great for them (given their skill level and specific challenges/needs) will often be worthless (or even dangerous) for you to follow.
+Guitar practice schedules that work great for them (given their skill level and specific challenges/needs) will often be worthless (or even dangerous) for you to follow.

 To reach your guitar playing goals in the fastest and most direct way, learn how to build guitar practice routines that are customized to YOUR specific goals, current skill level and challenges.